apache/libcloud/docs/compute/drivers/cloudscale.rst

 How to get an API Key
 ---------------------

-Simply visit `<https://control.cloudscale.ch/user/api-tokens>`_ and start having fun!
+Simply visit `<https://control.cloudscale.ch/user/api-tokens>`_ and generate your key.

 You can generate read and read/write API keys.
 These token types give you more access control.
 Revoking an API token is also possible.